From the publisher:

 ARE WE THERE YET? by Kathleen West.
 Berkley (March 16, 2021).
 ISBN Berkley (March 16, 2021).
 352 pages.

 This entry was posted on Tuesday, March 16th, 2021 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.